Comparative mythology: Flood myth

 Cultures around the world tell stories about a great flood.
 In many cases, the flood leaves only one survivor or group of survivors.
 For example, both the Babylonian Epic of Gilgamesh and the Hebrew Bible tell of a global flood that wiped out humanity and of a man who saved the Earth's species by taking them aboard a boat.
 Similar stories of a single flood survivor appear in Hindu mythology where Manu saves the Earth from the deluge by building an ark as well as Greek, Norse mythology, Inca mythology and Aztec mythology.
+The flood narratives, spanning across different traditions such as Mesopotamian, Hebrew, Islamic, and Hindu, reveal striking similarities in their core elements, including divine warnings, ark construction, and the preservation of righteousness, highlighting the universal themes that thread through diverse religious beliefs.

 Dying god

-Many myths feature a god who dies and often returns to life.
+Many myths feature a god who dies and who often returns to life.
 Such myths are particularly common in Near Eastern mythologies.
 The anthropologist Sir James Frazer compared these dying god myths in his multi-volume work The Golden Bough.
 The Egyptian god Osiris and the Mesopotamian god Tammuz are examples of the dying god, while the Greek myths of Adonis (though a mortal) has often been compared to Osiris and the myths of Zagreus and Dionysos also feature both death and rebirth.
 Some scholars have noted similarities between polytheistic stories of dying gods and the Christian story of Jesus of Nazareth.